AnnieWongWong/Heathen/README.md

 # Heathen
-A "choose your own path" game written in Lua
+A "choose your own path" story-telling game written in Lua

  ## About
 My program is a choose-your-own path game.
 This game was written in Lua using the